Azure-Samples/contoso-real-estate/README.md

 # Login to azd.
 Only required once per install.
 azd auth login

+# Use Flag if login does not work
+azd auth login --use-device-code

 # Provision infrastructure and the azd development environment
 azd provision